HTTP-RPC/Kilo/README.md

 Note that modifiers must be thread-safe, since they are shared and may be invoked concurrently by multiple template engines.

 #### Section Markers
 Section markers define a repeating section of content.
 The marker name must refer to a list value in the data dictionary.
-Content between the markers is repeated once for each element in the list, and the element becomes the data dictionary for each successive iteration through the section.
+Content between the markers is repeated once for each element in the list.
+The element provides the data dictionary for each successive iteration through the section.
 If the list is missing (i.e. `null`) or empty, the section's content is excluded from the output.

 For example, a service that provides information about homes for sale might return a list of available properties as follows: